-9. INCOME TAXES
+8. INCOME TAXES

-Included in income tax expense is a deferred income tax recovery of \$16.5 million in 2020 (2019 - \$37.9 million).
-Part VI.I dividend tax totalling \$3.1 million in 2020 (2019 - \$3.1 million) resulted from preferred share dividends paid during the year.
-For the purposes of determining the current and deferred income taxes, the Corporation applied a combined Canadian federal and provincial income tax rate of 24% in 2020 (2019 - 26.5%).
+Included in income tax expense is a deferred income tax expense of \$91.5 million in 2021 as compared to deferred income tax recovery of \$16.5 million in 2020.
+Part VI.I dividend tax totalling \$2.8 million in 2021 (2020 - 3.1 million) resulted from preferred share dividends paid during the year.
+For the purposes of determining the current and deferred income taxes, the Corporation applied a combined Canadian federal and provincial income tax rate of 23% in 2021 (2020 - 24%).

-On May 28, 2019, the Government of Alberta reduced the general provincial corporate income tax rate to 8% (from 12%) over a four year period.
-Starting July 1, 2019, the general corporate tax rate decreased to 11% (from 12%), with further 1% rate reductions expected every year on January 1 until the general corporate tax rate is 8% on January 1, 2022.
 On July 1, 2020, the Alberta Government, as part of Alberta's Recovery Plan, accelerated the planned reduction of the corporate tax rate to 8% resulting in a combined Canadian federal and provincial income tax rate of 23%.